vokegpu/ekg-ui-library/README.md

 Be sure you compile together all these three libs:
 ![GLEW](https://glew.sourceforge.net/), ![SDL2](https://www.libsdl.org/), and ![Freetype](https://freetype.org/).

-The order of linking is important too, be sure you link EKG first before required libs.
+The order of linker is important too, be sure you link EKG first before required libs.

 If you are on Android NDK, please replace GLEW with GLES3.